 The Company's operations expose it to credit risk, liquidity risk, market risk, interest rate risk and business risk; it is not exposed to any significant foreign exchange risk.
-Responsibility for the control of overall risk lies with the board of directors, operating within a management framework established by the Retail Division, and the ultimate parent, Lloyds Banking Group plc.
-Interest rate and liquidity risk faced by the Company is in substance managed and borne by other group undertakings which fund the Company and credit risk is carefully monitored by Retail Division's credit committee and credit functions.
-Market risk is managed by the Company through the terms negotiated in commercial agreements and management regularly reviewing the market value of the underlying assets in its portfolio of leases.
+Responsibility for the control of overall risk lies with the board of directors, operating within a management framework established by Retail Division, and the ultimate parent, Lloyds Banking Group plc.
+The interest rate and liquidity risk faced by the Company is in substance managed and borne by other group undertakings which fund the Company and credit risk monitored by the Retail Division's credit committee and credit functions and the Risk Oversight Team.
+Market risk is managed by the Company through the terms negotiated in commercial agreements and management regularly reviewing its portfolio of leases for impairment.
 Business risk is managed through regular reporting and oversight.